Weismann-Netter–Stuhl syndrome

 Weismann-Netter–Stuhl syndrome, also known as Weismann-Netter syndrome or tibioperoneal diaphyseal toxopachyosteosis, is a rare disorder characterized by bowing of the lower legs and an abnormal thickening of thinner bone in the leg.

 The main sign is anterior bowing and posterior cortical thickening of the diaphyses of both the tibiae and fibulae.
 It is thought to be inherited in an autosomal dominant fashion and is most often bilateral and symmetric in nature.
 Associated features include dwarfism and mild intellectual disability as well as a process known as tibialization of the fibulae, which involves thickening and enlargement of these bones to an extent resembling the tibiae.
 The combination of the presence of tibialization of the fibulae, which is highly specific for the disorder, and the absence of laboratory abnormalities, ruling out alternative diagnoses including rickets, essentially confirms the diagnosis.

 Cause

-This condition is currently felt to be a genetic disorder, caused by inheritance of an abnormal gene via autosomal dominant inheritance.
+This condition is unknown but currently thought to be genetic, with autosomal dominant inheritance.